Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 Only some minor changes need to be done to the server side SSL example mentioned above.

-The following additional application.properties need to be added:
+The following additional application.yml need to be added:

 ```
 server.ssl.client-auth=need